namikmesic/go-mcp/README.md

 # Go MCP Analyzer

 This project analyzes Go source code to extract structural information, including package details, interface definitions, interface implementations, and call graphs.
-The goal is to build a representation of the Go codebase suitable for various code analysis and visualization tasks, potentially aligning with concepts from the Model Context Protocol (MCP).
+The goal is to build a representation of the Go codebase suitable for various code analysis and visualization tasks.

+The aim is to assess how large‑context LLMs (e.g., Gemini 2.5 Pro) can independently pursue a predefined objective when given, up front, a comprehensive structural overview, interface specifications, implementation mappings, and package relationships.

 ## How to Run